 Hence, for a stream of transforms to be dependent on each other, the output of the first transform must be an input of the next transform, where the output of that next transform must be an input of the transform following that one.

 To determine dependencies between transforms, the Kleene app uses a built-in SQL parser to determine the input and output tables of a transform, based on the SQL inside the transform.
-Sometimes the built-in SQL parser has trouble determining the dependencies between transforms automatically.
+Rarely, the built-in SQL parser has trouble determining the dependencies between transforms automatically.
 When this happens, the inferred input and output tables are used and the transform dependency checker is switched from automatic to manual.

-From the image above, you can see on the left side that some transforms have an orange icon to the left of their transform name.
+From the image above, you can see on the left side that some transforms have an orange icon to the right of their transform name.
 This signifies the transform is set on manual dependencies.
 This happens by the user choosing this manually or because the Kleene app SQL parser is having difficulties finding the dependencies for the transform automatically.

 Be careful here as a transform set on manual dependencies will not update its input and output appropriately if any changes involving new tables are made.